-This course will focus on developing a biblical understanding of God's calling for the church to seek the well-being of its community through engaging in ministries of mercy, justice, and development as a visible representation of the gospel.
-It will examine practices that will enable the church to work alongside its community to provide opportunity and resources for those in need as well as address structural injustice.
+This course will focus on developing a biblical understanding of God's calling for the Church to seek the well-being of its community through engaging in ministries of mercy, justice, and development as a visible representation of the gospel.
+It will examine practices that will enable the Church to work alongside its community to provide opportunity and resources for those in need as well as address structural injustice.
+Elective.
+Three hours.